A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Data Augmentation

-Conventional DA has been widely adopted in various point cloud learning tasks due to its simplicity and efficiency.
-However, it often leads to insufficient training due to two major factors.
-First, the DA process and network training are independent with little interaction, where the training outcome provides little feedback for DA optimization.
-Second, the new training samples are augmented from individual instead of a combination of multiple existing samples, leading to limited training data distribution.
-Many DA strategies have been designed to address the two limitations, which will be reviewed according to point cloud tasks in the ensuing subsections.
+Note conventional DA can be applied to both global point clouds and local point patches~\cite{hahner2020quantifying,sheshappanavar2021patchaugment,choi2021part}.
+Despite its simplicity and popularity, conventional DA often leads to insufficient network training.
+The major reason is that network training is often independent of DA process, offering little feedback for DA optimization.
+In addition, new training samples are often augmented from individual instead of multiple existing samples, leading to limited expansion of data distribution.
+This issue has been studied for various point cloud tasks, more details to be elaborated in subsequent subsections.